nicolasdeory/LED-AnimationDesigner/README.md

 - LED count
 - Frame count

-The following data is a byte array containing FRAME_COUNT * NUM_LEDS * 3 color channel bytes.
+The following data is a byte array containing FRAME_COUNT * NUM_LEDS * 3 color channel bytes (RGB order, starting by LED 0).
 A two-frame animation for a 5 LED strip will look like this:
 ```
 5,2